sourcenetwork/defradb/README.md

 - `~/.defradb/` is DefraDB's configuration and data directory
 - `client` command interacts with the locally running node
-- the GraphQL endpoint is provided at http://localhost:9181/api/v0/graphql
+- The GraphQL endpoint is provided at http://localhost:9181/api/v0/graphql

-The GraphQL endpoint can be used with a GraphQL client (e.g. GraphiQL) to conveniently perform requests (`query`, `mutation`) and obtain schema introspection.
+The GraphQL endpoint can be used with a GraphQL client (e.g., GraphiQL) to conveniently perform requests (`query`, `mutation`) and obtain schema introspection.

 ## Add a schema type